persa188/urlshortener/public/README.md

 ## Front End (this)

 this repo acts as the git-pages site that hosts the web interface for the url-shortener project, accessible [here](https://url.sanic.ca)

 ### TODO
 - [ ] style & prettify (ongoing)
-- [ ] rewrite requests to use plan AJAX instead of Fetch API ( optional - undecided if needed )
+- [ ] update this list as needed (ongoing)\
-- [ ] update this list as needed (ongoing)
+- [x] rewrite requests to use plan AJAX instead of Fetch API ( optional - undecided if needed )